 In addition to risks associated with activist shareholders, some institutional investors are placing an increased emphasis on ESG factors when allocating their capital.
 These investors may implement policies that discourage investment in companies that operate in the oil and natural gas industry.
-To the extent certain institutional investors implement policies that discourage investment in our industry, it could have an adverse effect on our financing costs and access to capital.
-Additionally, if our reputation is diminished as a result of negative perceptions about the oil and natural gas industry, it could result in increased operational or regulatory compliance costs, lower shareholder confidence or loss of public support for our business.
+To the extent certain institutional investors implement policies that discourage investment in the oil and gas industry, it could have an adverse effect on the Company's financing costs and access to capital.
+Additionally, if the Company's reputation is diminished as a result of negative perceptions about the oil and natural gas industry, it could result in increased operational or regulatory compliance costs, lower shareholder confidence or loss of public support for the Company's business.